innerlee/fundamentals.ai/_ai/2018-06-18-a-tour-to-lisp.md

 ```

 ### `input-port-line`
-It is a builtin function which recieves a port and returns the line number.
+It is a built-in function which receives a port and returns the line number.
 Note that `port` is the I/O stream for scheme.

 ### `ts:port`